dong-river/LLM_unlearning/README.md

 # LLM_unlearning_DI
-This repo contains the official code implementation for our paper **Unmemorization in Large Language Models via Self-Distillation and Deliberate Imagination**
+This repo contains the official code implementation for our paper **UNDIAL: Self-Distillation with Adjusted Logits for Robust Unlearning in Large Language Models**

+(The old version of the paper is called **Unmemorization in Large Language Models via Self-Distillation and Deliberate Imagination**)

 ## Install environment
 ```bash